 Put the cabbage into a pan with a little salt and the stock, and boil until soft and tender, about 15-20 mins.
 Remove the cabbage from the liquid, and put to one side to cool.
 Reserve the liquid.

-In a large ovenproof dish, build layers of cabbage, break cubes and Fontina cheese.
+In a large ovenproof dish, build layers of cabbage, bread cubes and Fontina cheese.
 Add some of the reserved cabbage cooking stock, which will penetrate to the bottom layer and soften the bread.
-Sprinkle this with some of the Parmesan, then layer again until the ingredients have all been used up.
+Sprinkle this with some of the parmesan, then layer again until the ingredients have all been used up.
 Finish with the remainder of the stock.

 When ready to bake, fry the garlic in a small frying pan in the butter until foaming, then pour on top of the cabbage.